Basis of accounting

 Information on the Group's objectives, policies and processes are included within the Group's Strategic report.

 Items included in the financial statements of each entity in the Group are measured using the currency of the primary economic environment in which the entity operates.
 The consolidated financial statements are presented in pounds sterling, which is the functional and presentation currency of the Parent.
-Foreign operations are included in accordance with the policies set out in the foreign currencies accounting policy.
+Foreign operations are included in accordance with the policies set out in the Foreign Currencies accounting policy in the Group accounting policies.

 Adoption of new and revised standards